tomtom-international/helm-charts/charts/app/README.md

       serviceAccountName: app
 ```

-4. `common` dictionary provides access to defaults applied to all manifests of specific kind across all rendered manifefsts.
+4. The `common` dictionary provides access to defaults applied to all manifests of specific kind across all rendered manifests.
 For example, define `pod` defaults across all `cronJobs` and `pods`:

 ```yaml
 common: